nmlt/gtk4-rs/book/src/lists.md

 # Lists

-Sometimes you have more elements than you can display at once.
+Sometimes you want to display a list of elements in a certain arrangement.
-GTK provides convinient containers for this like [`ListBox`](../docs/gtk4/struct.ListBox.html) and [`FlowBox`](../docs/gtk4/struct.FlowBox.html).
+[`ListBox`](../docs/gtk4/struct.ListBox.html) and [`FlowBox`](../docs/gtk4/struct.FlowBox.html) are two container widgets which allow to do this.
 `ListBox` describes a vertical list and `FlowBox` describes a grid.

 Let us explore this concept by adding labels to a `ListBox`.
 Each label will display an integer starting from 0 and ranging up to 100.